yutna/java-playground/README.md

 ## Prerequisite

 I use these tools when practicing Java.
-If you need to run any file examples in this project, make sure to install these tools before you begin.
+If you need to run any file examples in this project, please ensure that these tools are installed before you begin.

 - [Java JDK Development Kit 21.0.3][0]
 - [IntelliJ IDEA Community Edition][1]